 For this technique, you will need a camera that allows you to control your ISO, shutter speed, and aperture.
 If you’re using your phone, you can try an app like Slow Shutter Cam, Manual Camera: DSLR, or Shutter Stop.

 - Set your camera’s ISO (a setting that allows you to control the brightness of your image) to its lowest setting.
-I recommend at least ISO 100.
+I recommend around ISO 100.

 - Choose a narrow aperture to help balance the exposure.
 Experiment between f/8 and f/22.

 - Using a tripod or sturdy surface, position your camera and take a test shot to check your exposure.
 Leave your supernatural subject out of the shot until you’ve nailed your settings.